googleapis/python-aiplatform/README.rst

 Initialization
 ^^^^^^^^^^^^^^
-Initialize the SDK to store common configurations that will be used throughout the SDK.
+Initialize the SDK to store common configurations that you use with the SDK.

 .. code-block:: Python

     aiplatform.init(
-        # your GCP project ID or number
+        # your Google Cloud Project ID or number
         # environment default used is not set
         project='my-project',